-In the short term, for our plausible parameters, our stylized model outputs that the optimal path involves mostly money-making, as opposed to either movement building or direct work.
+In the short term, for our plausible parameters, our stylized model outputs that in the case where the movement has a decay rate, the optimal path involves mostly money-making, as opposed to either movement building or direct work.
+As the decay rate becomes a reproduction rate, and initial capital increases relative to initial movement size, that focus instead switches to direct work.
+The reader will notice that this doesn't answer what a social movement should do, our conclusions are rather a function from parameters to an answer.
+5